Multiple generalized cluster structures on $D(\text{GL}_n)$: Background

-One can make a quiver to be a part of the seed data via declaring the following mutation rule, which is compatible with mutations of the other components of the seed: if one mutates in the direction $k$, the quiver updates in the following steps: \begin{enumerate}[1)] \item For each path $i \rightarrow k \rightarrow j$, add an arrow $i \rightarrow j$; \item If there is a pair of arrows $i \rightarrow j$ and $j \rightarrow i$, remove both; \item Flip the orientation of all arrows going in and out of the vertex $k$. \end{enumerate} In this paper, instead of describing the matrix $\tilde{B}$, we describe the corresponding quiver and multiplicities $d_i$'s.
+is the adjacency matrix of a quiver $Q$, in which each vertex $i$ corresponds to a variable $x_i \in \tilde{\mathbf{x}}$.
+The vertices that correspond to cluster variables are called \emph{mutable}, the vertices that correspond to stable variables are called \emph{frozen}, and the vertices that correspond to isolated variables are called \emph{isolated}.
+For each $i$, the number $d_i$ is called the \emph{multiplicity} of the $i$th vertex.
+If one mutates the extended seed $(\tilde{x},\tilde{B},\mathcal{P})$, then the quiver of the new seed can be obtained from the initial quiver via the following steps: \begin{enumerate}[1)] \item For each path $i \rightarrow k \rightarrow j$, add an arrow $i \rightarrow j$; \item If there is a pair of arrows $i \rightarrow j$ and $j \rightarrow i$, remove both; \item Flip the orientation of all arrows going in and out of the vertex $k$. \end{enumerate} The above process is also called a \emph{quiver mutation in direction $k$} (or \emph{at vertex $k$}).
+Instead of describing the matrix $\tilde{B}$, we describe the corresponding quiver and multiplicities $d_i$'s.